brhoades/sipa/README.md

 All d's and t's will automatically have dental marks placed under them if they aren't followed by something used in a different pattern.
 Everything else requires a trailing symbol.
-This script will output a new document with .new before the type in the same directory that has the shortcuts translated to the actual symbols.
+This script will output a new document with .new before the extension in the same directory.
+This new document has the shortcuts translated to the actual symbols.

 ====